Kimberley Western Australia: We hiked, canoed and cruised

 On the way up, there are several beautiful rocks and nice waterholes.

 The waterfall in the Emma Gorge had dried up due to the dry season.
 We enjoyed a refreshing swim in the crystal-clear water.
-Later, we discovered a small thermal spring in the gorge with a water temperature of 30 degrees.
+Later, we discovered a small thermal spring with a water temperature of 30 degrees.

-On our way back, we spotted a green tree snake, but a non-venomous reptile with a length of 2 metres.
+On our way back, we encountered a green tree snake, but a non-venomous reptile with a length of 2 metres.

 The restaurant was excellent, but we preferred to eat at our place.
 We had our meals in the fresh air outside our tent.
 It was a peaceful atmosphere, and some cane toads joined us, which enhanced our dining experience.